evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Drivetrain

 Xiaomi SU7 has a rear-wheel drive system supported by one motor on the rear axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 150 mm.